maxdmyers/dotfiles/README.md

 dot
 ```

 The first script will symlink all appropriate files in `.dotfiles` to your home directory.
 These files can be configured within `~/.dotfiles`.
-The second script, Dot, is a simple script that installs some dependencies, sets sane OS X defaults, and sets up the OS.
+The second script, `dot`, is a simple script that installs some dependencies, sets sane OS X defaults, and sets up the OS.
 Tweak this script, and occasionally run `dot` to keep your environment fresh and up-to-date.
 You can find this script at `bin/dot`.

 ## Bugs